Darla Sue Dollman, B.A., M.F.A., is a freelance writer with 42 years combined experience as a journalist, author, photographer, and editor.

 The first child of John and Jackie Kennedy, a daughter named Arabella, was stillborn.
 Their second daughter, Caroline Bouvier Kennedy, a writer and lawyer, was born in 1957 and is the only surviving member of the family.
 John Fitzgerald Kennedy, Jr., born in November of 1960, died in a plane crash in 1999, five years after the death of his mother.

-For five years, Jacqueline Kennedy avoided public appearances, but she was not forgotten by Americans who adored her.
-Jackie, however, grew increasingly fearful of something happening to her and her children.
+For five years, Jacqueline Kennedy avoided public appearances, but she was not forgotten by Americans who continued to adore her.
+Jackie, however, grew increasingly fearful of something happening to herself and her children and became even more reclusive over time.

 Jackie Kennedy Becomes Jackie O